• Skip to main content

 1. Restart iPhone

-The simplest way to clear up memory on iPhone is to close running apps and terminate stuck processes on your device.
+The simplest way to clear the RAM on iPhone is to close all the apps and processes running on your device.

-After iPhone restarts, open Safari browser and see if it is now working properly.
+After iPhone restarts, open Safari browser and see if it is coming up with the same error message.

 2. Clear Safari History & Website Data

-The most common reason for Safari Browser problems on iPhone is due to the Safari Cache being clogged up.
+As mentioned above, another common reason for browser related problems on iPhone is due to the Safari Cache being clogged up.

 1. Go to Settings > Safari > scroll down and tap on Clear History and Website Data option.

-Clear Safari History and Website Data on iPhone
+Clear History and Website Data option on iPhone

 2. On the confirmation pop-up, tap on Clear History and Data option to confirm.